jermllions/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this lab, we used Wireshark to observe network traffic between Azure virtual machines and validated how Network Security Groups affect connectivity.
+By generating ICMP, SSH, DHCP, DNS, and RDP traffic, we correlated system commands with their underlying network protocols and observed how NSG rules directly control packet flow.
+This lab demonstrates practical Azure networking, traffic inspection, and basic cloud security concepts.